 Colin even took part in the planning by making sure I could just press on the front of the drawer and it will pop right out, which is really handy if my hands are full.
 Then, when I'm done, I can just push the chopping block and garbage right back in, and out of the way.

-The chopping block is great for chopping that involves skins or trimmings that need to be thrown out.
-And when I’m chopping things like nuts, I usually just do that right on the counters.
+The chopping block is great for chopping that involves skins or trimmings that need to be composted.
+They can simply be scraped right into the bin below.